PonPon7/reconnectv2/README.md

 # Main Components

+---

 ## I. Online Course Landing Page

-### The Secrets Of the Alchemy
+### The Secrets of Alchemy

-RO/EN Versions of Online Course Landing page.
-Contains combinations of self-generated CSS & JS animations - together with leveraging popular modern libraries - All customized towards Website's Theme.
+Our Online Course Landing Page, available in both Romanian and English versions, showcases a harmonious blend of self-crafted CSS and JavaScript animations.
+By leveraging modern libraries such as Animate.css and GSAP, we've tailored these animations to align seamlessly with the website's theme, providing users with an engaging and immersive experience.

+---

 ## II.
 Project YLF